nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Introduction

+### Background
+Fluffle is a **desktop app for creative writers**, optimized for use via a **Command Line Interface (CLI)**.
+It aids users in creating and managing their writings and ideas.
+As a fast-typing writer, this CLI app is highly suitable for you.

 ### Purpose
 This document specified architecture and software design decisions for the creative writing assistant, Fluffle.

 ### Scope
 This describes the software architecture and software design decisions for the implementation of Fluffle.
 The intended audience of this document is the developers, designers, and software testers of Fluffle.

 ### Design Goals
-Creating an app which improves users’ ability of writing and creativity.
+Our goal is to create an app which improves users’ ability of writing and creativity.
 Developers should work closely with CS2113T’s module instructors, who represent technical advisors and CS2101’s module instructors, who represent non-technical advisors.
 By adhering to these tutors’ specific requirements, which imitate industrial professional standards, beginner software engineers will be able to levitate their expertises and mindset in the process of developing and presenting a new product.

 ### Maintainability
 With the aim of increasing maintainability of Fluffle, separated packages and classes were implemented in strict compliance with Object-oriented Programming.
 Since it is important to be able to easily change functionality of one class without disturbing other dependent classes, each class only serves one purpose to reduce dependency on other classes.
 With low coupling and high cohesion, subsequent developers can make minimal effort in maintaining Fluffle.

 ## Definitions